jaycelynchino/byu-cs324-w2023/hw-fork-exec/README.md

 # Part 2: `exec()` Experimentation

+The `ps` command will output a list of all the current running processes, along with other information depending on which options you include.
 In the next steps, you will be using the `ps` command to examine how a process associated with the `exec` program changes over time.
 Because of this, you will want to read all of problems 3 through 6 before you start.

  3. In the left ("command execution") pane of your tmux window, run the `exec` program, passing `/bin/cat` as the first command-line argument. *Show your